20 Blogging Mistakes to Avoid

 Why?

 While using AI isn't bad in itself, these tools often produce content that lacks depth and a human touch.
 They’re also not always accurate, which can hurt your credibility.
-However, AI can still be valuable for speeding up your writing process.
-Use it to generate ideas or outlines, but always fact-check, edit, and ensure your content sounds human.
+However, AI can still be valuable for speeding up your writing process, especially with generating ideas or outlines.

 19. Not covering the topic in full